gvenzl/oci-oracle-xe/README.md

 ### `ORACLE_RANDOM_PASSWORD`
 This is an optional variable.
 Set this variable to a non-empty value, like `yes`, to generate a random initial password for the `SYS` and `SYSTEM` users.
 The generated password will be printed to stdout (`ORACLE PASSWORD FOR SYS AND SYSTEM: ...`).

-### `ORACLE_DATABASE`
+### `ORACLE_DATABASE` (for 18c only)
 This is an optional variable.
-Set this variable to a non-empty string to create a new pluggable database with the name specified in this variable. **Note:** creating a new database can add several additional seconds to the initial container startup.
+Set this variable to a non-empty string to create a new pluggable database with the name specified in this variable.
+**Note:** this variable is only supported for Oracle Database XE 18c as 11g does not support pluggable databases.
+**Note:** creating a new database will add to the initial container startup time.
 If you do not want that additional startup time, use the already existing `XEPDB1` database instead.

 ### `APP_USER`
 This is an optional variable.
 Set this variable to a non-empty string to create a new database schema user with the name specified in this variable.
 The user will be created in the default `XEPDB1` pluggable database.
 If `ORACLE_DATABASE` has been specified, the user will also be created in that pluggable database.
 This variable requires `APP_USER_PASSWORD` or `APP_USER_PASSWORD_FILE` to be specified as well.